 - Ensures enough volunteers are in each area; moves volunteers to where they are needed

 - Rotates through all areas to ensure everyone on Outreach Team is satisfied in their role

 - Facilitates debrief at end of shift

-How to start volunteering
+How to Start Volunteering

-We’re so excited that you are keen to volunteer at SWITCH.
-The first step to becoming at SWITCH volunteer is to attend a General Orientation, where you will learn all about our history and values, what a typical shift looks like, and the various roles that you can participate in.
-General Orientation dates are published under the “Upcoming Orientations” tab and a space can be reserved by emailing the Volunteer Coordinator.
+We are so excited that you want to volunteer at SWITCH!
+The first step to becoming SWITCH volunteer is to attend a General Orientation, where you will learn about our history and values, what a typical shift looks like, and the various roles that you can participate in.
+General Orientation dates are published under the Upcoming Orientations tab and a space can be reserved by emailing the Volunteer Coordinator.